purpledalek/SimplePiStats/readme.md

 # SimplePiStats
 A simple UI designed for people running their Raspberry Pi as a server, and who quick and easy to read stats and control of their system.

+# Please ensure you are using Raspbian Bullseye for the internet speed test to work

 ## How to install/update
 Simply change directory (`cd`) into the directory where you want to store SimplePiStats, then run the following command: